-- what strategies to employ in real time decision making when it comes to decide what is worth following up what is not - how well Machine Learning (ML) techniques based on characterizing light curves actually perform by testing predictions with actual observations - the nature of accretion in high amplitude out-bursting cataclysmic variables and X-ray binaries and specifically how the spectral and timing behaviour vary during an outbursts (e.g. development of QPOs, spectral lines, etc.) - correlation of optical/X-ray variations in X-ray transients with the soft/hard state of the source and how these relate to the non-thermal emission detected at radio wavelengths (e.g. by MeerKAT)
+- what strategies to employ in real time decision making when it comes to decide what is worth following up what is not - how well Machine Learning (ML) techniques based on characterizing light curves actually perform by testing predictions with actual observations - the nature of accretion in high amplitude out-bursting cataclysmic variables and X-ray binaries and specifically how the spectral and timing behaviour vary during an outbursts (e.g. development of QPOs, spectral lines, etc.) - the nature of X-ray transients from the eROSITA survey - correlation of optical/X-ray variations in X-ray transients with the soft/hard state of the source and how these relate to the non-thermal emission detected at radio wavelengths (e.g. by MeerKAT)

-The student will participate as a member and Junior Affiliate of the South African RO-LSST transients team, who are all members of the Rubin Observatory Legacy Survey of Space and Time (LSST) Transients and Variable Stars Science Collaboration (TVS).
-This collaboration has a number of sub-groups and the student's research may be involved in any of these:
+Depending on the scope of the project students may participate as members or Junior Affiliate of the South African RO-LSST transients team, who are all members of the Rubin Observatory Legacy Survey of Space and Time (LSST) Transients and Variable Stars Science Collaboration (TVS).
+This collaboration has a number of subgroups and the student's research may be involved in any of these: